 - Mega Man Zero: In aquatic levels, you can sometimes find robotic clams that will try to bite you.
 You can only attack them when they're opening their shells.

-- In Pikmin, one of the enemies is the Pearly Clam Clamp, a clam that opens its mouth when the Pikmin attack the pearl it is protecting (or in one case, the Radiation Canopy, one of the pieces of Captain Olimar's ship, The Dolphin).
-If the Pikmin aren't called back fast enough, the Pearly Clam Clamp will close its mouth over them and eat them, even doing so after they've recovered its pearl.
+- Pikmin: One of the enemies is the Pearly Clamclamp, a clam that opens its mouth when the Pikmin attack the pearl it is protecting (or in one case, the Radiation Canopy, one of the pieces of Captain Olimar's ship, the S.S.
+Dolphin).
+If the Pikmin aren't called back fast enough, the Pearly Clamclamp will close its mouth over them and eat them, even doing so after they've recovered its pearl.
 The pearl it guards can produce 50 Pikmin when brought back to one of the Onions.

-- The Pokémon Shellder and Cloyster, which look like scallops and oysters respectively, can do this with the Clamp move.
+- Shellder and Cloyster, which look like scallops and oysters respectively, can do this with the Clamp move.
+This was their signature move until Ruby and Sapphire introduced Clamperl, another clam mon that could learn the move.

 - In the 1983 ZX Spectrum game Scuba Dive giant clams could trap you if they close while you try to steal the pearls from them.